 Often, your contact is in the Catering Department; however, these folks rarely make the policy decisions.
 Those decisions are made even further up the chain of command.

 What to do about it: First, accept the reality.
 That’s right!
 If you think you are going to change the top-down policies of mega-companies, you’re kidding yourself.
-We all know that no one sells your service like you do; however, you don’t always have that opportunity.
+We all know no one sells your service as you do; however, you don’t always have that opportunity.

 Here are some steps you should consider in re-evaluating your relationship and wedding marketing.